How Rugby Style Tackling Is Benefiting Football

 While Seto has admitted that he was simply looking for a better way to tackle you can’t ignore that the technique is a safer alternative as it takes the head out of the equation, lowering the risk for head injuries such as concussions.

 The Seahawks have shared videos where Head Coach Pete Carroll teaches rugby tackling and since then there has been a major shift over how to tackle, largely to make the game safer.
-It has gained so much momentum that a Seattle company, and close friends of us at Athlete Intelligence, Atavus, previously devoted to promoting rugby, has entered the marketplace to also analyze football tackles.
+It has gained so much momentum that there has been a widespread shift in how Coaches teach athletes how to block and tackle at all levels of play.

-The system, built by coaches with decades of collective experience in rugby and football, uses custom drill progressions and practice and game film analysis to improve tacklers’ confidence and instincts.
+These systems have been built by Coaches with decades of collective experience in rugby and football, using custom drill progressions and practice and game film analysis to improve tacklers’ confidence and instincts.
 The rugby-inspired system emphasizes both effectiveness and safety.

 At Athlete Intelligence we are all about giving coaches the opportunity to teach better, safer techniques.
-Our system can identify which players are using improper technique and offers coaches automatic reports with actionable insights.
-Coaches can identify where to lean in and which players need more instruction to improve their performance.
-We offer the only commercial system that combines impact data with performance metrics to help build better, safer teams.
+Our system can identify which players are using improper technique and offers coaches automatic reports with actionable insights on where they can work closer with athletes.
+Coaches can identify which players need more instruction to improve their performance.